M-ary tree

-In graph theory, an m-ary tree (also known as n-ary, k-ary or k-way tree) is a rooted tree in which each node has no more than m children.
-A binary tree is the special case where m = 2, and a ternary tree is another case with m = 3 that limits its children to three.
+In graph theory, an m-ary tree (for nonnegative integers m) (also known as n-ary, k-ary, k-way or generic tree) is an arborescence (or, for some authors, an ordered tree) in which each node has no more than m children.
+A binary tree is an important case where m = 2; similarly, a ternary tree is one where m = 3.